-When new copywriters are getting started, they often write to me looking for a magic bullet for success.
+When new copywriters are getting started, they often write to me looking for a “magic bullet” for building a successful copywriting business.
 And I usually say that there isn’t one.
 Except…there kind of is.

 And part of what is especially challenging is the fact that you are absolutely, positively, going to experience rejection.